 Since 1968, the Ministerial Education Fund (MEF) apportionment has helped thousands of men and women become pastoral leaders in the United Methodist Church.

 It is nurtured and funded by United Methodists to provide:

-MEF funds is a grant from the Kentucky Annual Conference for certified candidates in seminary.
-Beginning July 1, 2012, funding for seminary students will be provided on a descending basis based upon age and the possible return on years of service in the following manner:
+MEF funding is a grant from the Kentucky Annual Conference for certified candidates in seminary pursuing ministry vocation.
+Beginning July 1, 2021, funding for seminary students will be provided based upon the number of credit hours for that semester.
+Each eligible candidate shall receive $325.00 per credit hour.

-Effective January 1, 2015, MEF recipients are required to maintain a cumulative GPA of 3.0.
+MEF recipients are required to maintain a cumulative GPA of 3.0 or higher.
 Failure to do so will result in suspension of assistance until such time as the GPA is raised to that level.
 If a course is failed by a seminary student, the following semester the student's award will be reduced by the amount invested in the previously failed course.

 Note: MEF money is not available for Summer Terms and J-Terms.

 MEF funds are also available for local pastors who attend the Course of Study program.
-Funding for Course of Study students is utilized on a descending basis, based on age and the possible return in years of service, as follows:
+Funding for Course of Study students is critical to helping our local pastors meet their educational requirements.

-MEF funds are used to pay the tuition and expenses for License to preach school.
-MEF funds also supplement Continuing Education events providing for low cost opportunity for quality events here in Kentucky.
+MEF funds are also used to assist with the tuition and expenses for License for Ministry School.
+MEF funds also help to supplement funding for Continuing Education events in order to provide for low cost opportunities for quality events here in Kentucky.

-Click here to get more information about the Ministerial Education Fund.
+Click here to get more information about the Ministerial Education Fund from the GCFA website.